Astrowallaby/PaleozoicPC-stuff/readme.md

 The RTL card only controls chip select to the ROM socket, not the MEMR/MEMW signals, so presumably the issue is the RTL gates itself on the AEN signal; this is common for port mapped devices but semi-erroneous to do for memory devices.

+It's unknown if this driver will work on other 8019 variants, it's only been tested on the 8019AS.